 The following are indications that an individual is NOT a good candidate for Suboxone treatment:

 - alcohol addiction

 - Taking other medications that do not react well with Suboxone

 - Past abuse of MAT

-People who are not a good candidate for Suboxone treatment, unmedicated detox may be the only alternative option.
-People who plan to abstain from heroin use, or any other opioid, can expect severe flu-like withdrawal symptoms and severe cravings.
-It is strongly recommended to seek treatment from a Wyoming opioid detox center that can assist in managing these symptoms.
+Addicts who are not a good candidate for Suboxone treatment, going cold turkey may be the only alternative option.
+Addicts who plan to take this route, they can expect intense flu-like withdrawal symptoms and intense cravings.
+It is highly advised to get admitted to a Wyoming opioid detoxification center that can help manage these symptoms.